-The emerging policy areas to be considered as part of the NPF include the following broad headings:
+The emerging policy areas considered as part of the NPF include the following broad headings:

-Chapter Number Content Chapter 1: Ireland 2040: Our Plan and National Planning Framework Introduction to the National Planning Framework titled 'Ireland 2040 - Our Plan', setting the scene and providing background to the need for the NPF as well as outlining the vision for the years ahead under the headings: opportunity; choice; quality; creativity; connectivity; collaboration; self-reliance; and commitment.
+Chapter (Final NPF) Content Chapter 1: The Vision Introduction to the National Planning Framework, setting the scene and providing background to the need for the NPF as well as outlining the vision for the years ahead.
 Chapter 2: A New Way Forward This chapter sets out the issues and challenges to setting a new way forward in terms of coordinated planning and looks at how to target growth levels across the various regions and build accessible centres of scale.
-Chapter 3: Making Stronger Urban Places This chapter looks at Ireland's urban structure.
+Chapter 3: Effective Regional Development This chapter was added following consultation feedback on the draft NPF and provides background and context in relation to the three regions of: Eastern and Midland; Southern; and Northern and Western.
+Chapter 4: Making Stronger Urban Places This chapter looks at Ireland's urban structure.
 It provides details on the importance of urban centres and how to make cities, towns and villages attractive places to live, work and visit through planning for urban growth.
-Chapter 4: Planning for Diverse Rural Places Provides details on the approach to conserving and enhancing rural areas, addressing rural decline and connectivity gaps, while planning for future growth and development of rural areas.
-Chapter 5: People, Homes and Communities Focuses on health, education, housing, local planning and leisure policies, with a focus on the requirements of an ageing population and quality of life through sustainable communities.
-Chapter 6: Realising our Island and Marine Potential Provides details on the growing maritime economy and the planning processes needed to effectively drive development and management with a focus on integrated land and maritime planning, maritime infrastructure, the coastal environment and planning for climate change, as well as offshore renewable energy.
-Chapter 7: Working with Neighbours Focusses on cooperation with our nearest neighbours, and Northern Ireland in particular, to grow key economic corridors, coordination of infrastructure investment and responsible management of the shared environment.
-Chapter 8: Realising Our Sustainable Future Focusses on the transition to a low-carbon, climate-resilient and environmentally sustainable economy by 2050.
+Chapter 5: Planning for Diverse Rural Places Provides details on the approach to conserving and enhancing rural areas, addressing rural decline and connectivity gaps, while planning for future growth and development of rural areas.
+Chapter 6: People, Homes and Communities Focuses on health, education, housing, local planning and leisure policies, with a focus on the requirements of an ageing population and quality of life through sustainable communities.
+Chapter 7: Realising our Island and Marine Potential Provides details on the growing maritime economy and the planning processes needed to effectively drive development and management with a focus on integrated land and maritime planning, maritime infrastructure, the coastal environment and planning for climate change, as well as offshore renewable energy.
+Chapter 8: Working with Our Neighbours Focusses on cooperation with our nearest neighbours, and Northern Ireland in particular, to grow key economic corridors, coordination of infrastructure investment and responsible management of the shared environment.
+Chapter 9: Realising Our Sustainable Future Focusses on the transition to a low-carbon, climate-resilient and environmentally sustainable economy by 2050.
 Outlines that the manner in which we plan is important for the sustainability of our environment.
-Chapter 9: Investing in Ireland 2040 - Implementation Sets out the implementation framework around the pillars of governance and investment.
+Chapter 10: Implementing the National Planning Framework Sets out the implementation framework around the pillars of governance and investment.
 The framework will be guided by targeting national strategic outcomes across ten key areas.
-Chapter 10: Assessing Environmental Impact Outlines how environmental considerations have been taken into account in the plan as well as setting out the need for relevant environmental assessments for plans, projects and activities arising from the plan.
+Chapter 11: Assessing Environmental Impact Outlines how environmental considerations have been taken into account in the plan as well as setting out the need for relevant environmental assessments for plans, projects and activities informed by the plan.
 Outlines the strategic alternatives considered for the plan.
-Appendix 1 A Methodology for a Tiered Approach to Land Zoning Appendix 2 A Methodology for the Prioritisation of Development Lands
+Appendix 1 National Policy Objectives Appendix 2 Population and Jobs in Urban Settlements in Ireland, Census of Population 2016 Appendix 3 A Methodology for a Tiered Approach to Land Zoning Appendix 4 References